Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Framework

 \textbf{Decreasing server power:} The controller decreases server power by issuing a \texttt{power\_cap\_set} command \filledcircledw{1} to \textit{Resource Manager} with a target power value lower than the current GPU power, until that GPU's minimum controllable power level.
 The issued target power value is calculated based on the profiled power model for the deployed BE workload.
 The power can further be decreased by issuing a \texttt{pause} command \filledcircledw{2} to pause the GPU's workload, which can effectively remove the \mytexttilde 60W of untapped power range as previously described.
 Once paused, we can continue decreasing power by again calling \texttt{power\_cap\_set} command \filledcircledw{3} to the next GPU to further decrease server power.

-\textbf{Increasing server power:} Conversely, the red sections in Figure~\ref{fig:reshaping-policy} show how server power is increased by adjusting GPU resources of the BE workload.
+\textbf{Increasing server power:} Conversely, Figure~\ref{fig:reshaping-policy}'s red sections show how server power is increased by adjusting GPU resources of the BE workload.
 The \textit{Controller} increases the server power by issuing a \texttt{power\_cap\_set} command \circledsmall{1} to \textit{Resource Manager} with a target power value higher than the current GPU power.
-The power cap increment is continued until it reaches that GPU's maximum power.
+The power cap increments until reaching the GPU's maximum power.

 To further increase the power, the \textit{Controller} issues a \texttt{resume} command \circledsmall{2} to \textit{Resource Manager} to resume the BE workload processes running on the next GPU followed by a \texttt{power\_cap\_set} with the minimum power cap value for the GPU \circledsmall{3}.
 This results in an immediate \mytexttilde 60W jump in server power, so we adjust the other GPU's power accordingly to provide the necessary precision to meet server target power.